softrinsegroup/forkcast/README.md

 # Forkcast

-An AI Agent helping you solve one of the hardest questions out there:
+Your own personal AI Agent helping you solve some of the hardest questions out there:

 > "What to eat for dinner?"

-Use a Telegram Bot to interact with the Agent.
+> "What do I need to buy at the store?"

 ## Commands